With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreFairbanks Memorial Hospital Behavioral Health is one of mental health facilities in Fairbanks, Alaska, located at 1650 Cowles Street, 99701 zip code.
 Fairbanks Memorial Hospital Behavioral Health provides hospital inpatient treatment.
-Fairbanks Memorial Hospital Behavioral Health provides activity therapy, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+Fairbanks Memorial Hospital Behavioral Health provides dialectical behavior therapy, cognitive behavioral therapy and electroconvulsive therapy to seniors 65 or older, adults and young adults.

 Learn MoreFamily Centered Services Of Alaska is a mental health clinic in Fairbanks, AK, located at 3101 Lathrop Street, 99701 zip code area.
 Family Centered Services Of Alaska provides residential treatment.
-Family Centered Services Of Alaska offers activity therapy, behavior modification and psychotropic medication to children / adolescents.
-Family Centered Services Of Alaska also supports people with trauma, people with PTSD and military families.
-Additional services offered at Family Centered Services Of Alaska include intensive case management, psychosocial rehabilitation services and suicide prevention services.
+Family Centered Services Of Alaska offers couples/family therapy, activity therapy and group therapy to children / adolescents.
+Family Centered Services Of Alaska also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Additional services offered at Family Centered Services Of Alaska include education services, psychosocial rehabilitation services and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.